-Explosion reported at Irving Oil refinery in New Brunswick
+Explosion at Irving Oil refinery shakes New Brunswick city

 — Irving Oil (@irvingoil) October 8, 2018

-Saint John Mayor Don Darling said on Twitter: “This is obviously a live event … when we know more, you’ll know more.
-Praying for the safety of all involved.”

-Saint John police on Monday morning advised residents to avoid the area as the department responded to an “incident” at the refinery.

-Residents across Saint John reported feeling the explosion, but no evacuations were ordered on streets near the refinery, according to CBC.
+Residents across Saint John reported feeling the explosion, with some calling it “bed shaking,” according to CBC.

+Litsa Daeres, 34, who lives nearby, told the Associated Press that she had just started preparing for a Canadian Thanksgiving dinner when she heard a “loud bang.”
+She told the AP that her whole house shook, and she thought her furnace exploded.

 The fire is being attacked from all sides.
 An ambulance with sirens just left the main refinery entrance on Loch Lomond Rd.
 Traffic blocked in all directions. pic.twitter.com/MUsm4cJjKo